Atelosteogenesis (AO) refers to a group of lethal skeletal dysplasias.

 A mnemonic to remember five benign lytic lesions that rarely occur in patients over 30 years of age.

 A - aneurysmal bone cyst

 N - non-ossifying fibroma

 In a patient older than 30 years of age th...

-A Bennett lesion (of the shoulder) refers to a mineralisation of the posterior band of the inferior glenohumeral ligament .
+Bennett lesions (of the shoulder) refers to the mineralisation of the posterior band of the inferior glenohumeral ligament.

 More prevalent in overhead throwing athletes.

 Patients may have pain during the cocking and follow-through phases of throwing.
 There...

 Bent bone dysplasias are a class of dysplasia included in a 2010 classification of genetic skeletal disorders 1.

 congenital bowing of the long bones